nubbel/CPDebugLayer/README.md

 ###Supported constraint/joint types:###

-- pin, slide, pivot and groove joint
+- pin, slide, pivot, groove and damped springs joints
-- damped springs is in the work and will be added shortly
+- gear joint is in the work and will be added shortly

 ##Usage##
 Using the CPDebugLayer is as simple as that: